 Clothing in Dubai for teenagers: Although the conservative Muslim dress code may not feel enforced all the time, remember it does exist.
 There are a time and a place for certain outfits in Dubai.
 Beachside and at the waterparks, you’ll see plenty of flesh and even bikinis are acceptable.

 When anywhere else, at the malls or cultural attractions, your teen girls especially should look to follow the dress code advice for women in Dubai and dress modestly, shoulders and knees covered is a good standard – it is more the stares of others that may make them feel uncomfortable than actually breaking the law.
+Cultural understanding of what Muslims find acceptable may make your trip easier.

 Safety in Dubai with teens: Other than occasional staring by some men, Dubai is considered a very safe city for travelling families – in fact often ranked as one of the top 10 safest cities in the world.
 Just keep